Mel Kaur knows a thing or two about being different—she’s had spinal muscular atrophy (SMA) since she was four.

 “I used to be able to walk—just differently from those around me,” says the 30-year-old.
 “But I had a fall when I was 12 and my condition worsened during the recovery period.
 This resulted in me having to use a wheelchair to get around.”

 “My parents would take me to many doctors and experts to find a cure for me.
-But when I was 18, I realised that instead of trying to find a cure, I needed to accept my disability.”
+But when I was 18, I realised that instead of trying to find a cure, I should accept my disability.”

 After school, she worked as a customer service operator and telemarketer before realising it was healthier for her to get a job that can accommodate her needs.